ucorreag/downloader/README.txt

-Downloader block
+﻿Downloader block
 for Moodle 3.X.X
-Author: Grupo de Prácticas
+Author: Ulises Correa
+Description: Module of moodle to downloader files

 NOTE:
 To install: